slint-ui/slint/docs/building.md

   * xcb (`libxcb-shape0-dev` `libxcb-xfixes0-dev` on debian based distros)
   * xkbcommon (`libxkbcommon-dev` on debian based distros)

+### macOS

+   * Make sure the "Xcode Command Line Tools" are installed: `xcode-select --install`
+   * [CMake](https://cmake.org/download/).
+Make sure that `cmake` is available on the command line.
+In the CMake GUI application instructions can be found via `Tools->How to Install For Command Line Use`.
 ### For the NodeJS backend

 For the nodejs backend, the following component are needed: